build2-packaging/geometry-central/README.md

 Add the respective dependency in your project's `manifest` file to make the package available for import.

-    depends: libgeometrycentral ^ 0.0.1
+    depends: libgeometrycentral ^0.0.1

-The library to use Geometry Central can be imported by the following declaration in a `buildfile`.
+The library can then be imported by the following declaration in a `buildfile`.

     import geometrycentral = libgeometrycentral%lib{geometrycentral}